COVEREd State Guides

 Washington home insurance averages $1,410 yearly, below the U.S. average, but rising wildfire, flood, and earthquake risks are driving higher premiums.

-Book a demoWashington D.C.
+Request a DemoWashington D.C.

 Washington D.C. home insurance averages $1,482 yearly, below the U.S. average.
 Flooding, aging infrastructure, and historic homes drive coverage needs.

-Book a demoWest Virginia
+Request a DemoWest Virginia

 West Virginia home insurance averages $1,040 yearly, well below the U.S. average.
 Flooding, mine subsidence, and winter weather drive key coverage needs.